Disclosure: We review VPNs independently, however we may earn commissions if you buy a VPN via links on our site.

 • DNS requests

-SuperVPN has a very basic, poorly written logging policy which we don't trust.
-Even taken at its word the service logs IP addresses and stores them in the privacy unfriendly US.
+SuperVPN has a basic, poorly-written logging policy that does not protect your privacy.
+Even taken at its word, the VPN service logs IP addresses and stores them in the privacy-unfriendly US.
+This is an unsafe service that should be avoided at all costs.

 SuperVPN's privacy policy

 This discrepancy is deeply suspicious.
-A proper privacy policy – like this one from Private Internet Access – could resolve it, but SuperVPN does not have a proper privacy policy.
+A proper privacy policy – like this one from Private Internet Access – would help resolve it.

-The privacy policy is hosted on a server in California and doesn’t even have a domain name.
+Its privacy policy is actually hosted on a server in California, not Singapore.
 This and the Google Play Store listing are the extent of SuperSoftTech’s online presence.

 A Google search for the support email, goanalyticsapp@gmail.com, reveals the actual developer to be a man named Jinrong Zheng, who is also responsible for (the now removed) LinkVPN on iOS.

-LinkVPN features the exact same privacy policy – complete with the same spelling mistakes – this time hosted in Germany.
+LinkVPN features the exact same privacy policy, this time hosted in Germany.

 Speed